opensearch-project/documentation-website/_aggregations/index.md

 # Aggregations

-Aggregations let you tap into OpenSearch's powerful analytics engine to analyze your data and extract statistics from it.
-The aggregations use cases vary from analyzing data in real time to take some action to using OpenSearch Dashboards to create a visualization dashboard.
-OpenSearch can perform aggregations on large datasets in milliseconds.
-Compared to queries, aggregations consume more CPU cycles and memory.
+OpenSearch's aggregations enable analyzing data and extracting statistics.
+Aggregations support real-time analysis, creating visualizations using OpenSearch Dashboards, and handling large dataset efficiently.
+However, compared to queries, aggregations consume more computational resources like CPU and memory.

 ## Aggregations on text fields